When is the Best Time to Sell My Business?

 As the business owner, ensure that your team knows how the business functions.
 Train your team throughout your business’s life, even more so when you prepare it for sale.
 This should include day-to-day, monthly, and annual operations that you handle.
 You probably do most of these things without thinking, but the buyer will want to know that once you’ve made your exit, your business will still function.
 Create an operations manual so you have a tangible document that your team and the potential buyer can refer to.
 You should also consider a succession plan so that no-one is left in the dark once you leave.

 Always have selling on your mind, even if it’s not your plan.
-Stay organized so that if the time comes to sell, you have completed all your checklists.
+Stay organised so that if the time comes to sell, you have completed all your checklists.

 4. Organise your employees